sysadminmike/couch-to-postgres/README.md

         FROM articles
         GROUP BY doc->>'feedName'
     )
-    SELECT key, value FROM tbl WHERE value > 6000 ORDER BY key:
+    SELECT key, value FROM tbl WHERE value > 6000 ORDER BY key;

  This takes over 4 seconds.